dcharles525/Caroline/README.md

 The y axis labels for the tick marks are generated dynamically via the calculations() function they should not be manually set!

+**PIX**

+This is pie multiplied by do and is private since it should never be changed.
+This variable is used to draw the pie chart by aiding calculations.

 #### Caroline Functions

 **draw(Cairo.Context cr)**